Eldarien/DeskbandControls/Output/!readme.txt

 --
 ** Changelog:

+February 9 2018
+  * Version 3.6.1
+  + Added playlist cascaded menu.
+	+ Added floating toolbar mode.
+Requires deskband restart.

 January 6 2017
   * Version 3.6.0
-  + Added ability to scroll position with mouse wheel
+  + Added ability to scroll position with mouse wheel.
-  + Additional mouse buttons control when hovering over deskband - middle button for play/pause, x1 button for next song, x2 for previous
+  + Additional mouse buttons control when hovering over deskband - middle button for play/pause, x1 button for next song, x2 for previous.
-  - Context menu playback commands as well as playlist are no longer taking away focus from what it was on before
+  - Context menu playback commands as well as playlist are no longer taking away focus from what it was on before.
-  - Projects upgraded to VS2017 toolset and .NET framework 4.7.1 + some DPI handling improvements
+  - Projects upgraded to VS2017 toolset and .NET framework 4.7.1 + some DPI handling improvements.
-  - DPI change on the fly support for Win10 1709 (but not for settings form)
+  - DPI change on the fly support for Win10 1709 (but not for settings form).
-  - Fixed crush in tooltip when its album art is disabled
+  - Fixed crush in tooltip when its album art is disabled.

 October 19 2017
   * Version 3.5.0